ethan-dean/dotfiles/README.md

     ```
     - Press C-b(prefix) followed by I to make sure all plugins are installed
 5) Neovim
-    - Open Neovim with the nvim command
+    - Open with the nvim command
-    - The Lazy package manager should handle everything
+    - The Lazy package manager should handle installation
     - Issues:
-        - Slow internet causes errors downloading LSP servers, so install them manually in the Mason menu after they all fail.
+        - Slow internet causes errors downloading LSP servers, so install them manually in the Mason menu after they all fail
+        - First time opening dashboard.nvim has no recent projects or files to display, will throw error